Research shows: Fresh flowers boost your well-being

 What we take away from the research

-A bouquet of fresh cut flowers brings nature into your home - perfect for long Swedish winters or remote workdays.
+A bouquet of fresh cut flowers brings nature into your home - perfect for long Swedish winters or remote working days.

-Swap screen time for two seconds of gazing at a ranunculus or dahlia.
+Replace screen time with two seconds of looking at a ranunculus or dahlia.
 Your heart rate will thank you.

-A single vase of flowers can lift the entire household's mood - and it's not just us florists who say so, but also the research from Harvard.
+A single vase of flowers can lift the mood of the whole household - and it's not just us florists who say so, but also the research from Harvard.

 Ready for your own little oasis of calm?